bioconnector/2015-03-05-uvasom/lessons/shell/shell-intro.md

 Navigate to the home directory.

 Computer Scientists are *really lazy*, and all of this typing of directory names starts to feel like work.
 Luckily, the Computer Scientists who built the UNIX system anticipated our pain.
-When you start typing out the name of a file or directory, then hit the tab key, the UNIX shell will try to fill in the rest of the directory name.
+When you start typing out the name of a file or directory, then hit the tab key, the Linux shell will try to fill in the rest of the directory name.
 For example, enter:

 ```
 cd